-As at December 31, 2011 the Receiver had paid out approximately \$52.4 million or 96% of the authorized interim distribution, however there remains approximately \$2.2 million in unclaimed distributions.
+As at March 31, 2012 the Receiver had paid out approximately \$52.5 million or 96% of the first interim distribution, however there remains approximately \$2.2 million in unclaimed distributions.
 In addition there remains approximately \$0.3 million in unclaimed Class Action settlements.
-The Receiver continues to carry out procedures to locate and contact shareholders with unclaimed distributions.

-9.2 Proposed second interim distribution
+9.2 Second interim distribution